turingschool/curriculum-site/module2/intermission_work/dog_party.md

     align-items: center;
 }
 ```
 I've added few other properties to the header, like padding, display, justify-content, and align-items.
-Don't worry you will learn about these in M2.
-Here is a link to learn more about [Flex](https://developer.mozilla.org/en-US/docs/Web/CSS/flex) box and it's usage.
+We'll discuss what each property means in M2.
+But for now if you want to know more you can look into the documentation here.
+[Flex](https://developer.mozilla.org/en-US/docs/Web/CSS/flex) box and it's usage.
 Flex box is really helpful in creating layouts, and centering items.
 I would suggest you all to play around with flex box, and the padding size, change the padding to 40px, and see what changes, take notes and be ready to share this with you cohort.
 Let's add styling for our logo and nav-list.
 Since the image in our header has a class of logo, we can add a selector for that, by adding a .logo to our css.
 ```css
 .logo {